percona/everest-doc/docs/quickstart-guide/eks.md

     eksctl create cluster --name my-cluster --region region-code --version 1.28 --vpc-private-subnets subnet-ExampleID1,subnet-ExampleID2 --without-nodegroup
     ```

-    *  --name: The name of your cluster.
+    *  name: The name of your cluster.
-    * --region: The AWS region where the cluster will be deployed.
+    * region: The AWS region where the cluster will be deployed.
-    * --version: The Kubernetes version for your cluster.
+    * version: The Kubernetes version for your cluster.
-    * --vpc-private-subnets: The private subnets where the nodes will be deployed.
+    * vpc-private-subnets: The private subnets where the nodes will be deployed.
-    * --without-nodegroup: Creates the cluster without a default node group.
+    * without-nodegroup: Creates the cluster without a default node group.
 You will add nodes later.

     For more detailed options and instructions, refer to the official [EKS cluster creation documentation](https://docs.aws.amazon.com/eks/latest/userguide/create-cluster.html){:target="_blank"}.